 - Character.
 This is The Hero or heroes that the player controls in the game.
-In other words, you will need a Player Character or six, and most RPGs offer a very large degree of Character Customization to facilitate the eponymous role-playing.
+In other words, you will need a Player Character or six and offer a large degree of Character Customization to facilitate the eponymous role-playing in its digital form.

 - Situation.
-This covers the driving Conflict of the story, as well as all necessary related tropes, primarily the Antagonistic Force and The Quest to stop/defeat it.
+A mesh of Character and Setting, this usually covers the driving Conflict of the story, as well as all necessary related tropes, primarily the Antagonistic Force and The Quest to stop/defeat it.

 - Color.
 The graphics (and sound) of your game, ranging from the interface design to the visual style of characters, levels, and enemies.
 Usually implemented within a Game Engine.

-- Choices occur when a player must select from among several alternative paths in the game, knowing that once they do, other paths will be barred to them.
+- Choices occur when players must select from among several alternative paths in the game, knowing that once they do, other paths will be barred to them.
 Choices tend to have far-reaching consequences and improve the Replay Value.
 This style is better suited for story-driven RPGs.